prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 Bundled plans include a set amount of requests per month with a limit to the duration of each request.
 The unbound plan, on the other hand, does not have a limit to execution duration but charges for both the number of requests and the amount of time spent executing.

 Cloudflare Workers tend to be less expensive to run than their more traditional counterparts.
 The V8 execution model allows for a single machine to host more isolated functions than other runtime environments.
-This increased density allows Cloudflare to handle greater capacity with the same hardware and the costs they charge is lower as a result.
+This increased density allows Cloudflare to handle greater capacity with the same hardware and the costs they charge are lower as a result.

 ### Limitations